Interpreting Deep Neural Networks Through Variable Importance

-Note that $\text{RATE}(\widetilde{\beta}_j)$ is a non-negative quantity, and equals zero if and only if variable $j$ is of little importance, since removing its effect has no influence on the other variables.
-In addition, the RATE criterion is bounded within the range $[0,1]$, with the natural interpretation of measuring a variable's relative entropy --- with a higher value equating to more importance.
-To this end, $1/p$ is a practical threshold for characterizing a predictor as ``significant'' since it represents the value at which the influence of all variables is uniform and indistinguishable.
-To build further intuition, formal links between RATE and mutual information can also be established (see Appendix \ref{AppendixF}).
+Note that the $\text{KLD}_j$ is a non-negative quantity, and equals zero if and only if the $j$-th variable is of little importance, since removing its effect has no influence on the other variables.
+In addition, the RATE criterion is bounded within the range $\gamma_j\in[0,1]$ and has the natural interpretation of measuring a variable's relative entropy --- with a higher value equating to more importance.